There are currently no products in the cart.

 We’ve gone over plenty of tips related to your bulking diet, so now let’s talk a little bit about what kind of training you should be doing.

-Compound movements, AKA resistance exercises that involve multiple joints and muscles groups, should be the focus of any training program designed to build muscle.
-Compound movements allow you to move more weight, which breaks down more muscle tissue.
-This leads to more growth over time.
+Compound movements, AKA resistance exercises that involve multiple joints and muscle groups, should be the focus of any training program designed to build muscle.
+Compound movements allow you to move more weight, which breaks down more tissue — more tissue breakdown means more growth over time.